simonpcouch/anyflights/cran-comments.md

 ## anyflights 0.3.1

-This submission is a resubmission following request to redirect possibly invalid URLs, use regular quotes in the title field, and note the URLs of data sources.
-All redirecting URLs have been adjusted, the package now uses regular quotes in the title field, and all data sources are noted in the documentation for the relevant querying function.
+This submission is a resubmission following request to adjust redirecting URLs.
+The relevant URLs have been adjusted.

 ## Test environments